csb324/eleventy-obsidian-ninareth/notes/Session Notes/notes-85.md

 We spend a lot of time trying to recap with [[Willow]] uttered, and attempting to make out those words.
 We talk a bit about [[Lloth]], and lie to [[Freya]] that this is what drow hotels are like -- we're definitely NOT in jail.

 After a short rest, we hear screams outside before a large claw breaks through the wall and pulls [[Amalyn]] through the wall.
 She slides some keys our way, and we leave to try to help.
-After a smart polymorph by [[Costi]], we're able to subdue 2 chulls and an umberhulk who were growing extra arms, eyes, and strange coloration.
+After a smart polymorph by [[Costi]], we're able to subdue 2 chulls and an umberhulk who were have extra arms and eyes grafted onto them, and strange coloration.
 We're thanked and agree to self-arrest again until our chance to talk to [[the Matron]].

 [[Rhynilex Svenik]] comes to escort us to [[the Matron]], leading us to an 8 sided building towards the center of town.
 We're lead into a throne room, where sitting on an 8-legged throne there is an older drow woman with elaborate plaits, she wears multiple pieces of jewelry with a sword at her side.
 7 male drow stand behind her.